peterducai/rhel_edu/security.md

 To prevent users from running programs in /tmp or their home directory, set the SELinux user_exec_content Boolean to off .

 [root@serverd ~]# setsebool -P user_exec_content off

+## Summary

+> semanage  (port/fcontext/login) -l

+Note that system_u is a special user identity for system processes and objects.
+It must never be associated to a Linux user.
+Also, unconfined_u and root are unconfined users.
+For these reasons, they are not included in the aforementioned table of SELinux user capabilities.
+Alongside with the already mentioned SELinux users, there are special roles, that can be mapped to those users.
+These roles determine what SELinux allows the user to do:

+* webadm_r can only administrate SELinux types related to the Apache HTTP Server.
+See Section 14.2, “Types” for further information.
+* dbadm_r can only administrate SELinux types related to the MariaDB database and the PostgreSQL database management system.
+See Section 21.2, “Types” and Section 22.2, “Types” for further information.
+* logadm_r can only administrate SELinux types related to the syslog and auditlog processes.
+* secadm_r can only administrate SELinux.
+* auditadm_r can only administrate processes related to the audit subsystem.

 # LUKS and NBDE